deciduously/tictactoe-hs/haskell-in-english.md

 The full source can be found [here](https://github.com/deciduously/tictactoe-hs/blob/master/src/Main.hs), the entirety of which will appear in snippet-form below.

-If you have `stack` installed TODO ADD LINK TO STACK you can open a terminal in the project directory and run `stack exec ttt` to play a compiled executable or stack ghci to open a REPL from which you can interact directly with the functions defined (including main).
+If you have `stack` installed you can open a terminal in the project directory and run the command `stack exec ttt` to compile and run the executable or `stack ghci` to open a REPL from which you can interact directly with the functions defined (including main).
+See the [stack docs](https://docs.haskellstack.org/en/stable/README/) for installation instructions - if you're planning to keep exploring Haskell you'll want this tool.
+It will automatically manage your GHC installations and package dependencies.

 Here's a sample game, as executed from the REPL: